laro/Cilia/2 Standard Library/0 Index.md

 Standard library in namespace `cilia` (instead of `std` to avoid naming conflicts and to allow easy parallel use).

-- With a Cilia version of each standard class/concept (i.e. CamelCase class names and camelCase function and variable names)
+- With a Cilia version of each standard class/concept (i.e. CamelCase class names and camelCase function and variable names).
     - `cilia::String` instead of `std::string`
     - `Map` instead of `map`
         - `Dictionary` as alias with deprecation warning, as a hint for C# programmers.